 You need to know what you want to do with your sheep – if they are only to keep the grass under control or provide you with meat then you are better off to purchase commercial type sheep or crossbreds.

 If you are keen to breed stud sheep then you will need to purchase quality sheep that have passed inspection – this means they are certified as being good quality and can be registered for stud breeding purposes.

 What do I need to do to register my sheep?

 If you purchase quality sheep with the purpose of forming your own stud you will need to purchase stock from a registered breeder.
 These sheep will need to have passed an inspection prior to you purchasing them.
 Once a sheep has passed an inspection the NZSBA is advised – if you are unsure of the status of any sheep please contact the office.
 If you in turn wish to on-sell registered sheep to a new breeder they will require a new inspection before being sold.
 The breeder is responsible for putting a transfer for the sheep through the NZSBA office so they can be recorded as belonging to your stud.
 The breeder will also provide you with breeding pedigrees of the sheep you have purchased and registered.

 I bought some sheep and they have ‘papers’ with them?
 Does this mean they are registered and stud quality?

 Unless the sheep are purchased from a registered breeder, have passed inspection and a transfer is made through the NZSBA the ‘papers’ are only their breeding pedigree.

 What are the advantages of using a Dorper in a commercial farming situation?

-- Low birth weight lambs means they are good for hogget mating.
+Low birth weight but vigorous lambs means they are excellent for hogget mating.

 The above questions and answers are meant as a guide only – there will always be exceptions to the rules.
-The NZ Dorper Breed Society will not be held responsible for any errors or omissions.
+We will not be held responsible for any errors or omissions.